 One of the proposed mechanisms for these physiological improvements, is suggested to be the presence of natural volatile organic compounds (NVOC’s ) found in the forest.
-All plants emit VOCs, which play important functions in the plants stress tolerance and communication with other organisms.
-However, the defensive properties of VOC’s are also thought to impact human physiological defence systems.
-Hence, Forest bathing researchers in Japan have examined the effect of VOC’s on the human immune system.
-In a controlled experimental design by Li et al, 2008, a 50% increase in Natural Killer (NK) cells and 28-48% increase in different anti-cancer proteins was found from participants blood samples after they engaged with a three-day Forest bathing retreat compared with a trip to the city.
-These immune system benefits lasted for 1 month and led to recommendations that Forest bathing should be practiced for 2-3 hours once a month to maintain the beneficial effects on the immune system (Li, 2018).
-In further lab-based studies Li et al found that when NK cells were incubated with VOC’s over five days, NK cells and anti-cancer proteins increased.
-Li et al also diffused VOC’s (hinoki cypress) into participants hotel rooms over three nights and replicated the previous findings of increased NK cells and anti-cancer proteins from blood samples (T cells, and granulysin, perforin, granzyme A/B-expressing lymphocytes).
+All plants emit NVOCs, which play important functions in the plants stress tolerance and communication with other organisms.
+However, the defensive properties of NVOC’s are also thought to impact human physiological defence systems.
+Hence, Forest bathing researchers in Japan have examined the effect of NVOC’s on the human immune system.
+In a controlled experimental design by Li et al [9] a significant increase in Natural Killer (NK) cells and different anti-cancer proteins was found from participants blood samples after they engaged with a three-day Forest bathing retreat compared with a trip to the city.
+The VOC’s alpha and beta pinene were found at the study location in the forest but not in the city in Tokyo.
+They also found that when NK cells were incubated with VOC’s over five days, NK cells and anti-cancer proteins increased.
+These immune system benefits lasted for more than 7 days but started to return gradually to baseline after 30 day which led to recommendations that Forest bathing should be practiced for 2-3 hours once a month to maintain the beneficial effects on the immune system [10].
+In a further study to simulate the forest environment Li et al diffused VOC’s (hinoki cypress) into participants hotel rooms over three nights and replicated the previous findings of increased NK cells and anti-cancer proteins from blood samples (T cells, and granulysin, perforin, granzyme A/B-expressing lymphocytes) [11].
 They also found evidence of psychosocial improvements including increased sleep duration, reduced stress hormones (adrenaline and noradrenaline), and reduced stress.

-Prior to studies examining the effects of VOC’s on the human immune system, Li et al, 2007 first established the presence of VOC’s in the forest and found a VOC’s (such as alpha-pinene, beta-pinene and isoprene) were present in the forest but not in urban settings.
-In more recent studies, researchers have examined VOC levels in different types of natural setting and amongst difference predominant woodland species.
-For example, Lee et al, 2015 found the highest concentration of VOC’s in the forest compared with an arboretum.
-Consistent with this finding, Lee et al. (2018) reported that VOC’s were higher in a natural than a tended forest.
-Sampling locations and species present therefore influence the levels and types of VCO’s found.
-Some research (Menguzo et al, 2019) suggests that conifer trees have a higher concentration of VOC’s compared to deciduous trees.
+In addition to examining the effects of VOC’s on the human immune system, and finding a 50% increase in human NK cells following three days of Forest bathing, Li et al [6] established the presence of VOC’s in the forest and found VOC’s (such as alpha-pinene, beta-pinene and isoprene) were present in the forest but not in urban settings.
+In more recent studies, researchers have examined VOC levels in different types of natural setting and amongst different predominant woodland species.
+For example, in 2015 Lee et al [12] found a higher concentration of VOC’s in the forest compared with an arboretum.
+Consistent with this finding, in 2018 Lee et al. [13] reported that VOC’s were higher in a natural than a tended forest.
+Sampling locations and species present therefore influence the levels and types of VOC’s found with some research [14] finding that conifer trees have a higher concentration of VOC’s compared to deciduous trees.

-However little research has been conducted to measure actual levels of NVOC’s within a forest environment and often studies have involved different types of woodland.
-Very little research has been done on the chemical composition of forest air in the Europe or the UK with the only study on European forests (Iberian Peninsula, Spain) finding that alpha-pinene was the monoterpene found with the highest concentration. [ 5 Bach 2021] Bach et al argued that owing to the lack of forest descriptions in 19.35% of papers reviewed, it was also difficult to ascertain which characteristics of woodland and which tree species, offered the greatest levels of VOC’s.
-Therefore currently it is unclear whether the same beneficial volatile chemicals are present in a UK forest as in Japanese and South Korean forests.
+However little research has been conducted to measure actual levels of NVOC’s within a forest environment and studies often involve different types of woodland.
+Very little research has been done on the chemical composition of forest air in Europe or the UK with the only study on European forests (Iberian Peninsula, Spain) by Bach et al [15] finding that alpha-pinene was the monoterpene found with the highest concentration.
+However, Bach et al also argued that owing to the lack of forest descriptions in 19.35% of papers reviewed, it was also difficult to ascertain which characteristics of woodland and which tree species, offered the greatest levels of VOC’s [15].
+Therefore, currently it is unclear whether the same beneficial volatile chemicals are present in a UK forest as in Japanese and South Korean forests.